 Ruth A. Reppert, the daughter of Deaf parents and a native signer, grew up immersed in the Deaf community.
 A graduate of the University of Chicago, she taught in the public schools for 24 years, then became a professional interpreter certified CSC by the National Registry of Interpreters for the Deaf.
 She initiated and conducted the "Community Education on Deafness" program at Nova Southeastern University and taught continuing education classes using Sign Language Made Simple.
 She and her husband, Robert, produced the Practice Video/DVD in which she appears as the practice partner and coach.

-In 2016, she published her memoir, ADVENTURES OF A CODA, Child of Deaf Adults, sharing her unique experiences growing up in the "Deaf World" and giving insight into the challenges of deafness, the struggles and triumphs of the Deaf, and the vital role of sign language interpreting.
+In 2016, she published her memoir, ADVENTURES OF A CODA, Child of Deaf Adults, sharing her unique experiences growing up in the "Deaf World" and giving insight into the life of a CODA, the challenges of deafness, the struggles and triumphs of the Deaf, and the vital role of sign language interpreting.
 Click the cover photo for more information.